 - Federal Income Taxes

 - Capital Gains Taxes

 - And More

 With governments taking their piece of the pie, it is not uncommon to pay as much as 40% in taxes on the sale of a large rental property.
-Some of this can be avoided, however, if taxpayers choose to utilize a 1031 rental property exchange.
+Some of this is avoidable, however, if taxpayers choose to utilize a 1031 rental property exchange.

 1031 Exchange Rental Property

-Rental properties can be sold using a 1031 exchange, which is an IRS-designated procedure to eliminate the partial or total amount of capital gains taxes on the sale of private property.
-By trading up for another large investment, taxpayer’s capital gains taxes can be deferred if they are reinvesting the proceeds from a rental property sale into a new kind of asset.
+Rental properties are sellable using a 1031 exchange.
+This is an IRS procedure to eliminate the partial or total amount of capital gains taxes on the sale of private property.
+By trading up for another large investment, taxpayers’ capital gains taxes are deferrable if they are reinvesting the proceeds from a rental property sale into a new kind of asset.